RobkooCZ/RTD/README.md

 ## For the full detailed list of changes and updates, please see the [Changelog](CHANGELOG.md).

+## Alpha 0.2.8
+- Added pierce to towers
+- Each tower has 5 pierce

+### Balance Changes
+- 1 -> 5 Pierce on both towers

+### Bugfixes
+- Fixed a bug where the bullet hit the same enemy multiple times

+### Known bug
+- Most bullets stay rendered on screen after they are shot, and their pierce cap isn't met

+## Alpha 0.2.7
+- Added support for multiple enemies
+- Added a fast enemy
+    - 3x the speed compared to the normal enemy
+    - 2x less health (50HP) compared to the normal enemy
+- Spawnable only by a random chance when you press 'E' in the Sandbox mode
+- Minor changes

+### Bugfixes
+- Modified the range of the towers so on higher resolution displays it isn't smaller compared to lower resolution displays

 ## Alpha 0.2.6
 - Added support for multiple towers
 - Added a second towers, the Minigun Tower